COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - *The Hierarchy view* is where all objects in the Scene view can be found, broken down to its components.
 For example, a dialogue box that you see in the Scene view could be made up of a background image and a textUI component inside the Hierarchy.
 The Hierarchy can be used to quickly select an item in the scene, even when they are invisible.

 - *The Inspect view* shows different attributes that make up an object component selected in the Hierarchy.
-Not only that, it allows developers from accessing an object's public variables and allows scripts to be attached to objects.
+Not only that, it allows developers to access an object's public variables and allows scripts to be attached to objects.
 This is the main tool for adding functionality to the scene objects, such as collision for walls, or health for a player character.

 #pagebreak()
 The following is the general workflow in Unity.